 Copyright © Nucleus Medical Media, Inc.

-In the United States the broad category of viral respiratory illness is responsible for many school and work absenteeisms.
+In the US, the broad category of viral respiratory illness is responsible for many school and work absenteeisms.

 Influenza travels around the globe in yearly winter epidemics of varying magnitude.
-Major epidemics occur every 10-15 years and may kill upwards of 40,000 people or more in the United States.
+Major epidemics occur every 10-15 years and may kill upwards of 40,000 people or more in the US alone.
 Most of the deaths occur in the elderly and those weakened by chronic illnesses, such as heart and respiratory diseases.

 The Common Cold

-The common cold is characterized by nasal congestion, a runny nose, sneezing, and perhaps a sore throat, headache, and malaise (not feeling well).
+The common cold is characterized by nasal congestion, a runny nose, sneezing, and perhaps a sore throat, headache, and malaise (general feeling of illness).
 A fever is unusual.
 Symptoms resolve on their own usually within 1-2 weeks.

 There are at least 200 known rhinoviruses responsible for the symptoms of a common cold.
 Some of these may also affect the lower respiratory tract and cause other conditions.
 Other viruses, such as respiratory syncytial virus can cause severe pneumonia in infants.